etiennefd/hhr-tech-tree/readme.md

 Visit [historicaltechtree.com](https://www.historicaltechtree.com/) to see the tech tree.

+## License

+**Code**: This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**Data**: The dataset and associated data files are not covered by the MIT license and remain under copyright.
+All rights reserved.

 ## Development notes

 To run the app on http://localhost:3000, run `npm run dev`